Kilkenny Junior A Hurling Championship

 The Kilkenny Junior A Hurling Championship (known for sponsorship reasons as the JJ Kavanagh & Sons Junior A Hurling Championship and abbreviated to the Kilkenny JAHC) is an annual hurling competition organised by the Kilkenny County Board of the Gaelic Athletic Association and contested by junior-ranked clubs in the county of Kilkenny in Ireland.
 It is the fourth tier overall in the entire Kilkenny hurling championship system.

 In its current format, the Kilkenny Junior Championship is played across the summer months.
 The 10 participating teams engage in a double elimination tournament that culminates with the final and the awarding of the Bob Aylward Cup.

-Young Irelands are the current champions, after beating Dunnamaggin in the 2024 final.
+Tullaroan are the current champions, after beating Threecastles in the 2025 final.

 Format

 Overview

 Round 1: The 10 participating teams are drawn against each other in random pairings.
 Five matches are played with the five winning teams advancing to the quarter-finals.
 Four of the losing teams progress to round 2.
 One of the losing teams receives a bye to the quarter-finals.

 Round 2: The four losing teams are drawn against each other in random pairings.
 Two matches are played with the two winning teams advancing to the quarter-finals.

 Quarter-finals: The 8 participating teams are drawn against each other with the five first-round winners playing the two second-round winners and the losing team that received a bye.
 Four matches are played with the four winning teams advancing to the semi-finals.

 Semi-finals: Two matches are played with the two winning teams advancing to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.